Hiring Metrics

-Definitive Healthcare reports that in the fourth quarter (Q4) of 2021 alone, 117,000 physicians and 5,295 nurse practitioners left the workforce.
-An alarming number of licensed clinical social workers, physical therapists, and physician assistants have also left the workforce.
-While some of this is related to an aging workforce, the healthcare worker shortage is also affected by other factors.
+Definitive Healthcare reports that during 2021 through 2022, 71,309 physicians and 34,834 nurse practitioners left the workforce.
+An alarming number of licensed clinical social workers (10,024), physical therapists (15,332), and physician assistants (13,714) have also left the workforce.

-The good news is that with effective recruitment and retention strategies, healthcare organizations can recruit top healthcare talent and contribute to a more fulfilled workforce.
-Robust benefits packages and career advancement opportunities are part of the solution, but there are additional creative and effective strategies that can help healthcare hiring managers meet their staffing needs while also contributing to a more satisfied workforce.
+Healthcare organizations should implement effective recruitment and retention strategies so their workforce feels supported and prepared for the future.
+Robust benefits packages and career advancement opportunities are part of the solution.
+There are additional creative and effective strategies that can help healthcare hiring managers meet their high staffing needs.

-By 2026, researchers predict that there will be a critical shortage of approximately 3.2 million healthcare workers, according to an Emsi data analysis.
+By 2026, researchers predict that there will be a critical shortage of approximately 3.2 million healthcare workers, according to an EMSI data analysis.
 In addition to a physician shortage, healthcare organizations will also experience a critical nursing shortage.

 If you experience a talent shortage within your own company, how will you fill the gap?
 Consider these four innovative nursing shortage solutions.